DigitalRealitiesLab/DroneSimulation/README.md

 The entry point of the program is the _Menu Scene_.
 After launch, `SceneType` and `TaskType` can be configured and a participant ID (numeric) must be provided.
-This is also the default Screen after a participant completed a condition and the corresponding data was saved.
+This is also the default screen after a participant completed a condition and the corresponding data was saved.
 From here, the program can be closed and the collected data can be exported to a `.csv`-file.

 _Main Scene_ enables the participants to fly the drones and to complete the conditions.
-There are some optional buttons in case of emergencies, for example to log crashes or to reconnect to the drone.
+There are some optional buttons for special cases, e. g., to log crashes or to reconnect to the drone.
 On the right side, the experimenter can type in the accuracies per landing for the REAL and MED conditions.
 **ATTENTION**: Do not do this, while the participant is still flying, as selecting the input fields can interfere with the participants ability to control the drone.